gonzalo-bulnes/gonzalo-bulnes.github.io/_drafts/2015-10-29-temporary-title.md

 Re-basing a branch is about moving it to a new base.
 Consequently, the expected outcome of rebasing the new branch on top of `master` is the sequence of commits: **C**, **B**, **A**, **5**, **4**, **3**, **2**, **1**.
 ![A branch moving from its original base to a new base.](../../../../../images/gardening_with_git/rebase-test-expectation.png)

-Let's perform the `git rebase` and compare the command outsome to our expectations.
-They do match our expectations, yay!
+Let's perform the `git rebase` command and compare its outcome to our expectations.
+The command outcome does match our expectations, yay!
 <pre><code>
 $ git log --oneline --deco master d7af2c4 (master) 5